fogbow/fogbowcloud.org/content/pages/install-configure-fogbow-manager.md

 #### Configure

-The **federation_authorization_class** property must be set to a Authorization Plugin implementation, as shown in the examples below.
+The **federation_authorization_class** property must be set to an Authorization Plugin implementation, as shown in the examples below.

 **Allow All Authorization Plugin:**

-The Allow All pluging simply authorizes any user/token.
+The Allow All plugin simply authorizes any user/token.

 ```bash
 # Federation Authorization plugin class